With so many supplements on the market today for humans and our furry companions, you may be wondering, is fish oil for dogs necessary or not?

-If you missed part one, you check out part one here.
-Part one lays the foundation for understanding the dog’s natural diet, which ultimately makes choosing one for your dog so much easier.
+If you missed part one, you check it out here.
+Part one lays the foundation for understanding the dog’s natural diet, which makes choosing one for your dog so much easier.

-Otherwise, let’s get started.
-At this point, you should have already ordered or conducted your Embark Breed + Health Kit and are awaiting the results.
+Otherwise, at this point, you should have already ordered or conducted your Embark Breed + Health Kit and are awaiting the results.
 Again, the benefits of taking this test are that it will inform you of any potential health risks that your dog may have.
-And sharing the results with your vet will help you determine the best appropriate care for your dog, including what kinds of foods may or may not be suitable.
+And sharing the results with your vet will help you determine the best appropriate care for your dog, including what kind of foods may or may not be suitable.

 With that in mind, let’s dive right in and learn about one of the best kinds of diets and brands for dogs on the market today.

 I don’t think people hear themselves when they ask can dogs eat people food.
 And while there is some subtle judgment implied along with their inquiry, I try not to judge the person back.
 But, sometimes I carry on an inner dialogue that goes something like: